geographika/geoext-demo-app/Readme.md

 This GeoExt application aims to demonstrate the following:

-* demonstrate the functionality available in GeoExt - the [Examples](https://geoext.github.io/geoext3/) are great but the next step of integrating all of them can be intimidating
+* demonstrate the functionality available in GeoExt - the [Examples](https://geoext.github.io/geoext3/) are excellent resources but the next step of integrating all of them can be intimidating
 * show best-practices on creating and structuring a full GeoExt application
   * MVVM approach and data-binding
   * lazy instantiation of components
-  * use of Sencha CmdCMD
+  * use of Sencha Cmd

 The application is an ExtJS "classic" application, rather than the mobile-focussed "modern" application.